ARTICLE

 Advantages of a 2-2-3 shift schedule

-Some potential advantages of implementing a 2-2-3 schedule include:
+Some advantages of implementing a 2-2-3 schedule include:

 Gives employees more consecutive time off

-A few days off here and there are great, but several consecutive days of rest are even better—especially for professionals who work long hours.
-With the 2-2-3 schedule, workers have more full days off in longer stretches, allowing them adequate time to enjoy their personal lives so they feel refreshed and productive when they return to work.
-Considering 48% of people would consider leaving their job if it prevented them from enjoying their life, it’s clear that a scheduling approach that better supports your employees’ ability to take adequate time to unwind is crucial in keeping them on board.
+A few days off here and there are great, but several consecutive days of rest are even better especially for professionals who work long hours.
+With the 2-2-3 schedule, workers have more full days off in longer stretches, allowing them adequate time to enjoy their personal lives and feel refreshed and productive when they return to work.
+Considering that 48% of people would consider leaving their jobs if it prevented them from enjoying their lives, it’s clear that a scheduling approach that better supports your employees’ ability to take adequate time to unwind is crucial to reducing burnout and turnover.

-The Panama pattern fosters a more efficient and productive workforce by giving employees greater flexibility and scheduling stability.
 Although employees who work for organizations with 24/7 or extended operating hours must notoriously work longer than average shifts, the 2-2-3 schedule breaks up the blocks of time spent on the job so staff can maximize their working hours without burning out.
-When employees know they have a long stretch of time off on the horizon, they can devote their energy to their roles without fearing exhaustion—making it easier to maintain their productivity during working hours.
+When employees know they have an extended period off on the horizon, it makes it easier for them to maintain their productivity during long workdays.

 Supports a healthy work-life balance